-During this time of complexity and confusion, there are stories of growth and transformation that are great lessons to take into the new year.
+During times of complexity and confusion, there are always stories of growth and transformation.
+They are great lessons to take into your life.

-That is the focus of this post, how to be the best leader you can be during these frustrating times.
+In other words, it’s about how to be the best leader you can be during frustrating times.

 Others are saying “I want to help but not sure if it will mean anything.
 I’m being careful about what I give and holding back more than in past years.
 Is this being like Scrooge or just being sensible?”

-In the past pre-Covid years my team would do a great off-site program with many companies, especially in December.
+In the past pre-Covid years my team would do a great off-site program with many companies called “Build and Give.”

-It’s called “Build and Give” where teams would compete to put together tricycles and decorate them and donate to local charities for children who would light up at the sight of a shiny new bike for Christmas.
+Work teams would compete to put together tricycles and decorate them and donate to local charities for children.
+The kids would light up at the sight of a shiny new bike.

-The youngsters would come at the end of the program to pick out their favorite bike and there would be lots of hugging and laughing (remember hugging? remember laughing?).
+As a result, at the end of the team building the youngsters would come to pick out their favorite bikes.
+After that, there would be lots of hugging and laughing (remember hugging? remember laughing?).

-Many companies loved this give to get ideas and kept this going by doing some type of community work throughout the year.
+Moreover, many companies love the idea of this give-to-get process.
+They often kept this going by doing some community work throughout the year.

-This year when asked what can replace the Build and Give program, I looked for the common denominator underneath the fun and creativity of the program.
+Subsequently, this year I want to replace the Build and Give program with something online.
+I looked for the common denominator underneath the fun and creativity of doing something for children in need.

 What you can give to get is simple, yet not easy.